Functional Analysis & Treatment of Severe Behavior Disorders

 Dr. Iwata received his Ph.D. in Psychology from Florida State University and is

-currently Professor of Psychology and Psychiatry at the University of Florida, Director
+currently Professor of Psychology and Psychiatry at the University of Florida.
+He

 His primary areas of interest are applied behavior analysis, behavioral pediatrics,

 developmental disabilities, program evaluation, and staff management.
 He has

 published over 240 articles and chapters on these topics, and he has received over